Email Marketing Dictionary

 re-permission email: A message that asks a subscriber to reconfirm their subscription by clicking a link in the email in order to remain on your active mailing list

-responsive email design: A variety of email design approaches that use media queries and other progressive enhancement techniques to control the formatting, layout, and display of email content depending on the subscriber’s screen size; see fully responsive email design, adaptive email design, hybrid email design, and fluid email design
+responsive email design: A variety of email design approaches that use media queries and other progressive enhancement techniques to control the formatting, layout, and display of email content depending on the subscriber’s screen size; these approaches include adaptive design, spongy or hybrid design, responsive-aware design, liquid or fluid design, and fully responsive design

 sales conversion: When a customer or prospect makes a purchase or takes another action of monetary significance

-secondary message: The other message(s) in an email, usually following and smaller than the primary message
+secondary content block: The other message(s) in an email, usually following and smaller than the primary message

-secondary navigation bar: Typically positioned right below your standard navigation bar, this one provides deeper navigation into one of your standard navigation bar links, links to seasonal merchandise and content, or links that support the primary message or theme of the email
+secondary navigation bar: Typically positioned right below your primary navigation bar, this one provides deeper navigation into one of your primary navigation bar links, links to seasonal merchandise and content, or links that support the primary message or theme of the email

-segmentation: Sending a particular message to only those subscribers who are likely to respond favorably based on geographic, demographic, psychographic, or behavioral factors; using a suppression list to avoid sending a particular message to certain subscribers; or sending a message at a time based on their time zone or geographic region
+segmentation: Sending a particular message only to those subscribers who are likely to respond favorably based on geographic, demographic, psychographic, or behavioral factors; using a suppression list to avoid sending a particular message to certain subscribers; or sending a message at a time based on subscribers’ time zones or geographic regions

-sender name: The name that appears in the from line in an email client
+sender name: The name that appears in the from line in an email client; part of an email’s envelope content

 sender reputation: A reflection of your trustworthiness as an email sender that is affected by spam complaint rates and other factors that inbox providers use to determine whether to deliver, junk, or block your email

-shared IP address: An IP address from which multiple companies send email, with all of them contributing to the sender reputation of that address; also see dedicated IP address
+shared IP address: An IP address from which multiple companies send email, with all of them contributing at least partially to the sender reputation of that IP address

-share with your network (SWYN): Functionality that allows subscribers to add content from your email to their social media timeline
+share with your network (SWYN): Functionality that allows subscribers to share content from your email on social media

 shopping cart abandonment email: A message sent to an individual subscriber in response to that person leaving one or more unpurchased items in their shopping cart

-single opt-in (SOI): A subscription process where a new email address is added to your mailing list without requiring the owner of that email address to confirm definitively that they knowingly and willingly opted in
+single opt-in (SOI): A subscription process where a new email address is added to your mailing list without requiring the owner of that email address to confirm definitively that they knowingly and willingly opted in; also see double opt-in

 snippet text: see preview text